orkes-io/docs/docs/developer-guides/secrets-in-conductor.md

 ### Using UI

 Users with access to the secret can update the secret on the UI.
-Access the left menu "Secrets".
+Access the left menu "Definitions > Secrets".

 ### Using APIs

 The following API endpoints can be invoked with credentials that have permission to update the secret value.

-### Using a Worker
+#### Using a Worker

 A common use case is when a secret managed by Conductor is an access token with an expiry.
 Tokens that expire require a periodic refresh, and this can be easily achieved using a system worker task that can update the secret.
 This system worker does the same function as a custom worker updating a secret.